 Second, I still reconcile my checkbook down to the penny.
 I have friends that keep a running total in their head but that just doesn’t work for me.
 I find it too easy to forget a purchase.

 Finally, I regularly check my Mint account to see how I’m doing with reaching my larger savings goals.
-Seeing my progress is extremely motivating, and reminds me that I’m not forgoing something today in the hopes that I might one day be able to quit work and retire.
-I have set a specific date and I am on track to achieve financial independence by that date.
+Seeing my progress is extremely motivating, and reminds me that I’m forgoing something today so one day I will quit work and retire.

 Tip #2: Cut Costs